Cl4ryty/AdvancedRHT2025Lab05/README.md

 The goal of AdvancedRHT2025Lab05 is to provide an R wrapper to the [thenmaps API](https://www.thenmap.net/) to allow for easy access to its data for further processing and analysis in R.

+## Shiny App
+A shiny app using this package to provide an interactive visualization of the thenmap data is available here: [https://github.com/rukminishipra01/AdvancedRHT2025Lab05-shiny](https://github.com/rukminishipra01/AdvancedRHT2025Lab05-shiny)

 ## Installation

 You can install the development version of AdvancedRHT2025Lab05 like so: